Only show these results:

 Currently, Nylas doesn't support EXRULE and RDATE strings for API requests.

-If you edit the EXDATE value after creating a recurring event, Nylas returns a 200 successful job, but doesn't remove or delete events.
-You must use the Delete An Event endpoint to remove individual events from a recurrence schedule.
+If you edit the EXDATE value after creating a recurring event, Nylas returns a 200 response, but doesn't remove or delete events.
+You must make a Delete Event request to remove an individual event from a recurrence schedule.

 What's next?